This is the grave of Carlo Annoni, a 61-year-old nurse and gay rights campaigner. He is buried in the cemetery of Mariano Comense, in Como, Italy.

 But he has noticed a rise in tombstones with a touch more personality.

+"It extends into things like having gravestones cut with a football motif," he says.
 "I was looking at one recently of a traveller Gypsy family, with big horses built into the gravestone - a remarkable structure.
+The building of lifestyle into death-style in headstones is, I think, a dramatically increasing trend."

-" Corrado Spanger, Mr Annoni`s partner of 36 years, told the BBC he wanted "a happy and colourful grave to express a sentiment of love and devotion".
+Corrado Spanger, Mr Annoni`s partner of 36 years, told the BBC he wanted "a happy and colourful grave to express a sentiment of love and devotion".

-"The colours also give the impression that Carlo`s life goes on somewhere else, leaving me with the impression that we are not truly separated.
+"The colours also give the impression that Carlo`s life goes on somewhere else, leaving me with the impression that we are not truly separated."

-" And while it might not please everyone in Italy, his approach fits perfectly with traditions elsewhere in the world.
+And while it might not please everyone in Italy, his approach fits perfectly with traditions elsewhere in the world.

-These countries love a colourful tomb In Mexico, locals remember the departed through a three-day carnival of music and colour - the world-famous Día de los Muertos, or Day of the Dead.
+In Mexico, locals remember the departed through a three-day carnival of music and colour - the world-famous Día de los Muertos, or Day of the Dead.

 Tombs are festooned with flaming marigolds, and the markets stock up on candied skulls, ghouls and coffins.